luke-elson/luke-elson.github.io/cv/cv.md

 - Externally at University College, London.
 2019.
 - Internally at Reading, several times since 2015.

+Chair of scrutiny panels for new programmes:

+- BSc Biovetinerary Sciences, 2022;
+- MSc Climate Change and Artificial Intelligence, 2021-22.

 ### Conferences and workshops organised